sf-wdi-19-20/modules/w6_d3_2_intro_to_rails/README.md

 # Intro to Rails

 Objective:
-* To be able to start a rails project with no database and static templates.
+* To be able to start a rails project with no database and create routes to static templates.

 ## Route-side In Development